Brda (river): Navigation

-since end of the 18th century.
+since the end of the 18th century.
 The waterway is navigable for modest barges (of CEMT Class II) but with a limited draught.

 With the expansion of the European Union to the East, the waterway could play an important role.
-It is a link in the much longer connection with Eastern Europe via the Vistula, Narew, Bug, Mukhavets, Pripyat, and Dnieper Rivers, but this connection remains unnavigable due to a dam near Brest, Belarus.
+It is a link in the much longer connection with Eastern Europe via the Vistula, Narew, Bug, Mukhavets, Pripyat, and Dnieper rivers, but this connection remains unnavigable due to a dam near Brest, Belarus.